raulcostajunior/mandelgo/README.md

 # mandelgo
-A Mandelbrot Set viewer in Golang
+A Mandelbrot Set viewer in Golang.